manuelsalamino/RecSys_Competition/README.md

  - parameter_tuning.py: Script performing parameter tuning for the chosen algorithm.
 By default the algorithm is ALS, but by modifying the code you can evaluate also the others algorithm.

-## Installation
+## Requirements

-Then install all the requirements and dependencies using the following command.
+Install all the requirements and dependencies using the following command.
 ```console
 pip install -r requirements.txt
 ```